tomasbrogueira/Game-TheoreticChoquisticRegression/README.md

 The project is based on three different mathematical bases that are linearly related:

-1. **Game Representation**: The traditional representation of fuzzy measures with the caviat of having less restriction such as monotonicity.
+1. **Game Representation**: The traditional representation of fuzzy measures with the caveat of having fewer restrictions such as monotonicity.
-2. **Mobius Representation**: An alternative representation that directly captures the interaction between features.
+2. **Möbius Representation**: An alternative representation that directly captures the interaction between features.
-3. **Shapley Representation**: A representation that uses the shapely value and the pairwise interaction indices between features.
+3. **Shapley Representation**: A representation that uses the Shapley value and the pairwise interaction indices between features.

 Each representation has its own interpretability properties and is suitable for different types of analysis.